First death in Madhya Pradesh Ram Navami violence reported after eight days

 “We were told by the supervisor of Kapas Mandi that his guard Kamal Salve had heard a group of men brutally beating up another man in Kapas Mandi,” Kashwani told The Indian Express.
 “The guard told us that the men kept saying, ‘maaro isko maaro’ [hit him, hit him], but soon after they heard police sirens, they all ran away.”

-The police said they did not find any information about the man despite checking CCTV camera footage of the spot where Khan was allegedly assaulted.
+The police said they did not find any information about the man despite checking CCTV camera footage of the spot where Khan was assaulted.

 A first information report was registered under Sections 302 (murder) and 34 (acts done by several persons in furtherance of common intention) of the Indian Penal Code on April 14 at Khargone’s Kotwali police station, The Indian Express reported.